 Rumors back in January stated that there would be both zombies and werewolf enemy types, as well as a new stalker villain.
 The trailer both depicts a man transforming into a beast, as well as a giant wielding a massive axe.
 Could this be confirmation that the leaks were true?

-Looking back at Resident Evil 7 Biohazard, it was announced at E3 in June 2016, and then hit stores in January the following year.
+Looking back at Resident Evil 7 Biohazard, but it was announced at E3 in June 2016, and then hit stores in January the following year.
 So perhaps Village will debut next January as well?
 Fans can only hope.